lena-kononchuk/Relocate/README.md

 # Relocate

-Professional website for relocation and immigration consultancy services.
-Modern single-page application with smooth animations and interactive features.
+Website for relocation and immigration consultancy services.
+Single-page application with smooth animations and interactive features.

 ## About